Hôtel de Beauvais: Architecture

 Hôtel de Beauvais’ façade is in the French Baroque style, common to hôtels particuliers.
 Strict symmetry is created using false walls and windows.
 The façade uses vertical bands of rusticated stone and horizontal moldings instead of orders to define major lines.

-Novel Elements & Precedents
+Novel elements and precedents

 The building contains several unexpected elements for an hôtel particulier.
 Public shops were located along the ground level, which may have been a continuation of an ancient Roman tradition.
 The mezzanine windows, which were uncommon in Paris, may have been a throwback to High Renaissance in Rome.
 In the plan, there are different paths for circulation for servants and noblemen.
 Many unusual details of the plan: the corps de logis placed along the street with the cour d’honneur behind, the circular vestibule, the angled passage from the court to the rue de Jouy, the semicircular ending of the court, and the stair at the left rear of the court, were the result of Le Pautre's use of the foundations of the three medieval houses that originally occupied the lot.